byxor/dotfiles/README.md

 Here are some I can think of:

-* You're running linux.
-* Your configuration files will be installed into your home directory.
+* Your configuration files will be installed into your home directory (cross-platform, I believe).
-* You're using bash as your primary shell.
 * You have python installed (for running the synchronisation script).